Webperf-se/webperf_core/docs/tests/test-template.md

 Add small description of what this test is.

 ## What is being tested?

+This section has not been written yet.

 ## How are rating being calculated?

+This section has not been written yet.

 ## Read more